Substance Use

 • Provide experts to support individuals through the recovery process

-• Contract professionals for counseling and to lead peer support groups
+• Contract professionals for counseling and lead peer support groups

 How Do I Move Into a Men’s Sober Living Home?